xraypy/xraylarch/doc/fitting/parameters.rst

     params.wid2 = param(expr='wid1')

-and the value of `params.wid2` will have the same value as `params.wid1` every time the objective is called, but won't be an independent variable in the fit.
-As a second  example, one could constrain the two amplitude parameters to add to 1 and each be between 0 and 1 as::
+and the value of `params.wid2` will have the same value as `params.wid1` every time the objective is called, and will not be an independent variable in the fit.
+For the second example, one could constrain the two amplitude parameters to add to 1 and each be between 0 and 1 as::

     params.amp1 = guess(0.5, min=0, max=1)
     params.amp2 = param(expr='1 - amp1')

+.. index:: _sys.fiteval

-of course, one can use more complex expressions -- any valid Larch expression is allowed.
+of course, one can use more complex expressions.
+Essentially any valid Python/Larch expression is allowed.
+In fact, Larch uses a

-.. index:: _sys.paramGroup

 .. _fitting-namespace_sec:

+.. versionchanged:: 0.9.34
+ `_sys.paramGroup` is no longer used.
+For fitting, use `_sys.fiteval` instead.

 .. rubric:: Namespaces for algebraic expressions